ziangqin-stu/rl_hiro/README.md

 * networks.py: holds NNs used in training process.
 * utils.py: holds util classes, functions and frequently used data.

+**Hint:**

+* uses only positional parameter to form goal
+* uses delayed parameter update interval to be 1

 ## How to Use This Repo

 ### requirements